The 411 on VC Scout Programs

 My experience as a VC scout

-Years ago I was a VC scout for a venture fund.
-I will not say which one, because they asked the angels that were part of the program to not disclose being tied to them.
+Years ago, I was a VC scout for a venture fund.
+I will not say which one because they asked the angels that were part of the program not to disclose being tied to them.
 I don’t totally understand the reason for this sort of secrecy, but I’ve come to learn this is how most VC scout programs operate.
-Scout programs are generally invitation-only to join, and many more angel investors are part of these programs than you would know by LinkedIn profiles.
+Scout programs are generally invitation-only to join, and many more angel investors are part of these programs than you would know by their LinkedIn profiles.

 How do VC scout programs work?